kaltura/Kaltura-Library-Export-Excel/README.md

 # Configurations and running the script
 To use this script, follow these steps:

-1. Download the Kaltura PHP 5.3+ API Client Library and extract into the /kaltura-client directory
+1. Download the [Kaltura PHP 5.3+ API Client archive](https://developer.kaltura.com/api-docs/Client_Libraries) and extract into the /kaltura-client directory
 2. Open the accountdump.php file, and configure the following parameters:
 	* PARTNER_ID: The Kaltura Account Partner ID
 	* PARTNER_NAME: The Name of the Account for logging (this doesn't really influence anything but logging...)
 	* ADMIN_SECRET: The Kaltura Account ADMIN Secret (The script must run with Admin KS)
 	* SERVICE_URL: The full base URL to the Kaltura server API endpoint
-	* KS_EXPIRY_TIME: How long in seconds should the Kaltura session be? preferably this should be set to long, since this script may run for a while if the account has many entries.
+	* KS_EXPIRY_TIME: How long in seconds should the Kaltura session be?
+Preferably this should be set to long, since this script may run for a while if the account has many entries.
 	* ENTRY_STATUS_IN: Defines the entry statuses to retrieve
 	* ENTRY_TYPE_IN: Defines the entry types to retrieve
 	* ENTRY_FIELDS: The list of entry fields to export (excluding custom metadata, that is set in METADATA_PROFILE_ID), entryId, captions and categories will be added to this list